Coder1290/expense-tracker/README.md

 # 💸 Expense Tracker (Django)

 A full‑stack web application built with **Python + Django** to help users securely track their expenses, visualize spending patterns, and manage budgets.
-This project was developed as part of my BSC IT final year work and refined with modern UI/UX features.
+This project was developed as part of my personal projects and refined with modern UI/UX features.

 ---